Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

     hope will help in the game.
     The cards has a lighter blue background to stand out from the body background.
 The blue color is nice to the goldish horseshoe on the back of the cards.
-    The "new game" button has black text instead of white (as the rest of the page) and a lightblue background to stand out from the body color.
-The "new game"-button and the main game has the same light blue color because they are both involved in the game.
+    The "new game" button and "game rules" button has black text instead of white (as the rest of the page) and a lightblue background to stand out from the body color.
+The "new game"-button, the "game rules"-button and the main game has the same light blue color because they are all involved in the game.
     First I wanted to use the same color scheme (green) as in my first milestone project, as you can see in my wireframe, but I obviously changed my mind.
 The darkgreen background would have been nice to the horseshoes's green holes - would have looked like the horseshoe is perforated.

     - **Typography**
-    The Ranchers font is the main font used with the Bootstraps default as the fallback if the font isn't being imported into the site correctly.
+    The Ranchers font is the main font used with the Roboto font as the fallback if the font isn't being imported into the site correctly.
 I thought the Ranchers font suits the horse-theme since a rancher is a person who owns or operates a ranch.
 Also the font looks kinda playful to me, which the game should be.